17 Michigan Islands to Explore: Ferries & Insider Tips

 Beaver Island

 Serving as the largest island located on Lake Michigan, Beaver Island offers a great relaxing trip for a beautiful nature-filled escape.
 Known as “America’s Emerald Island”, this Michigan island is popularly known as one of the best stargazing locations in the United States.
+It’s a perfect spot to catch a glimpse of the Northern Lights!

-Due to the low light population and secluded location, the night skies are a memorable wonder and attract many for their one-of-a-kind experience.
 You’ll also find many lodges, inns, motels, and glamping offering experiences located on the island for all visitors.

 North Manitou